corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 ## Write the `GiftVoucherToFriend` flow

-The `GiftVoucherToFriend` flow lets you to transfer the ownership of the issued voucher.
+In Corda, you can transfer a state to someone else.
+The `GiftVoucherToFriend` flow lets you transfer the ownership of the issued voucher to another person.

 Now that you've written the `CreateAndIssueMarsVoucher` and `CreateBoardingTicket` flows, try writing the `GiftVoucherToFriend` flow.

 You will need these variables:

+* `voucherID`
-* voucherID
+* `holder`

 You must inject these services: